The Hunger Count has vital information on hunger in BC.

-Every month food banks in BC help 103,464 individuals, more than 32% being children.
+Every month food banks in BC help more than 80,000 individuals and 1 in every 3 of these is a child.
 Many people don’t realize that it could be their neighbour or co-worker who needs help from a food bank in BC.
 Why? …because there is no typical person that turns to a food bank for help.

 It may be a family where both parents are working, but just don’t have enough left over from each paycheque to fully feed their family.
 It may be a senior whose fixed income just doesn’t stretch far enough.
 It may be someone who is experiencing a sudden illness, a job loss, has a chronic health problem or is perhaps providing care to a family members.
 It may be a single parent who is struggling.